babos/AdvancedGsmClient/README.md

 The following API interfaces are defined, allowing basic code to be switched between the AdvancedGsm direct implementation and stand alone implementation using a Client interface for the stream.

+* GsmModem - The modem is primarily used as a network provider, similar to Wifi or Ethernet, so initialisation is about connecting to the Packet Data Protocol (PDP) network (via a configured Access Point Name).
+* TcpClient - TCP client based on the the Arduino Client API, with IPv6 support, https://github.com/arduino/ArduinoCore-API
-* HttpClient - based on ArduinoHttpClient interface, https://github.com/arduino-libraries/ArduinoHttpClient (rather than the Arduino-ESP32 HTTPClient, even though the boards I am using are ESP32 based)
+* HttpClient - Based on ArduinoHttpClient interface, https://github.com/arduino-libraries/ArduinoHttpClient (rather than the Arduino-ESP32 HTTPClient, even though the boards I am using are ESP32 based)
-* MqttClient [TODO] - based on the ArudinoMqttClient interface, https://github.com/arduino-libraries/ArduinoMqttClient (alternative PubSubClient, https://github.com/knolleary/pubsubclient/blob/master/src/PubSubClient.h, or MQTT https://github.com/256dpi/arduino-mqtt)
+* MqttClient [TODO] - Based on the ArudinoMqttClient interface, https://github.com/arduino-libraries/ArduinoMqttClient (alternative PubSubClient, https://github.com/knolleary/pubsubclient/blob/master/src/PubSubClient.h, or MQTT https://github.com/256dpi/arduino-mqtt)
 * Lwm2mClient [TODO] - See https://github.com/eclipse/wakaama/, https://github.com/ivankravets/libWakaamaEmb
-* Client - TCP client from the Arduino Client API, but with IPv6 support, https://github.com/arduino/ArduinoCore-API

 Different ways to compose an application that uses HTTP, whether the modem just supplies TCP sockets (everything else done in software), a secure TLS connection, or manages the entire HTTP client: